 Recently, Kenneth Miller (1984) used techniques like deep etching, neutron diffraction and rotator shadowing to understand the structural organization of photosynthetic units in the chromatophores of Rhodopseudomonos viridis.
 In these bacterial cells, the photo synthetic units are organized within the chromatophores membrane as an array of regular crystal lattices.
 Each photosynthetic unit is 10 mm thick at the base and it has a central elevated dome of 7 mm thick.
 The central dome shaped complex acts as the photoreaction centre.
 This central dome in turn is surrounded by six peripheral units of 3 mm thickness each.
-The photoreaction centre is made up of special Chl.
-A molecules which are complexed with five LHP of mol.
+The photoreaction centre is made up of special Chl.a molecules which are complexed with five LHPs of mol.
 Wt.
 24-44 KD.
 The peripheral complexes also contain pigments associated with LHP of 11-16 KD sizes.
-The entire photosynthetic units weight about 423 KD.
+Each of the photosynthetic units weighs about 423 KD.
 Now, it is speculated that the structural organization of photosynthetic units found in higher plants also have similar structural organization.

-On the other hand, if specific pigments are allowed to absorb light at different wavelengths, chlorophyll shows maximum absorption at 435 mm and 670-680 mm.
+On the other hand, if specific pigments are allowed to absorb light at different wavelengths, chlorophyll shows maximum absorption at 435 mm and 670-680 nm.
 Similarly Chl.
-B shows absorption peak at 480 and 650 mm, but carotinoids show a broad absorption spectrum ranging from 420-524 mm .
+B shows absorption peak at 480 and 650 mm, but carotenoids show a broad absorption spectrum ranging from 420-524 nm.

 The part of light that is mainly responsible for photochemical reactions is called action spectrum.
 Though leaves absorb light at red, blue, green, orange and yellow regions, all are not used for photochemical reactions.
-It is possible to distinguish between the absorption spectrum and action spectrum by subjecting green leaves, unicellular algae or isolated chloroplasts to single beam of monochromatic light at a particular wavelength or a combination of wavelengths and observe for the release of oxygen or carbon fixation into glucose.
-Whichever beam of light or a combination of lights that effectively initiates and sustains photosynthesis either in the formation of glucose or release of oxygen is considered as action spectrum.
+It is possible to distinguish between the absorption spectrum and action spectrum by subjecting green leaves, unicellular algae or isolated chloroplasts to single beam of monochromatic light at a particular wavelength or a combination of wavelengths; and observe for the release of oxygen or carbon fixation into glucose.
+The part (wavelength) of light or a combination of light wavelengths that effectively initiates and sustains photosynthesis is considered as action spectrum.
 Studies in this regard have revealed that blue and red lights are the action spectrum.
 If blue or red light are alone used, though there is an initial reaction, the process of photosynthesis does not continue.
 For the sustained photosynthetic reactions both blue and red lights are required.
 Such an affect is called Emersion effect or Emersion’s Enhancing Effect.
 Furthermore, Emersion and others found that if the wavelengths of red light beyond 700 mm along with blue light are used photochemical reactions are inhibited.
 Such an effect is called Red drop effect.
-The above observations suggests though plants absorb light at various wavelengths of VIGGYOR spectrum but only blue and red light at particular wavelengths are effective in photosynthesis.
+The above observations suggests though plants absorb light at various wavelengths of VIBGYOR spectrum but only blue and red light at particular wavelengths are effective in photosynthesis.